ebabel-eu/pwa-masterclass-24-01-2019/NOTES.md

 ## !!!
 Important !!!

-Make sure to call `registration.update()` when the code service worker is registered.
+- Make sure to call `registration.update()` when the code service worker is registered.
+- In service worker install event , always run `self.skipWaiting()` and in activate event always run `self.clients.claim()`, otherwise there can be conflicts between tabs running the same PWA.

 ## Server side templates